Sand Dune Park

 Sand Dune Park is an area of public sand dunes partly on a steep slope that is used for exercise in Manhattan Beach, California.
 The area has been used by amateur and professional athletes and has been featured in fitness magazines and newspaper accounts as a great workout spot.

 The park around the dune was built on a converted dump site by local residents in 1964.
 It was "just a little patch of grass and sand to enjoy when the area was still mostly small beach cottages" and remains one of the last "remnants of a time when much of the South Bay landscape was sand dunes", according to local historian Jan Dennis.
-Its popularity has grown and fencing, parking restrictions, and closure are being considered.
+Its popularity has grown and fencing, parking restrictions, and closure was considered.

 Restrictions

 A fight to close down the sand dune portion of the park or restrict its access came to a head in 2009 when neighbors came out in opposition to the sand dune over noise, traffic and overcrowding concerns.
 Several City Council meetings addressed the issues involved, and the sand dune was closed and fenced.
-After negotiation, it was reopened in August 2010 after the implementation of substantial use mitigation measures.
+The restrictions were controversial in 2009 and some claimed the residents were acting out of racism, which city officials denied.
+Many of the park visitors came from other cities in Los Angeles County.
+After negotiation, the dune was reopened in August 2010 after the implementation of substantial use mitigation measures.

 Currently, use of the sand dune portion of the park is by reservation only, which must be made in advance at City Hall, a little over a mile away during business hours.
 The entrance to the fenced area is supervised during scheduled hours.
-The city has found the restrictions to be a treasure trove of revenue, heavily fining violators of the restrictions (including non-residents who are unaware of the rigidity of the restrictions) hundreds of dollars for a single violation.
+The city has heavily fining violators of the restrictions (including non-residents who are unaware of the rigidity of the restrictions) hundreds of dollars for a single violation.

 Next to the dune is an un-restricted set of 208 steps that look like an attractive alternative, though there are signs that read "No Jogging."
 Fines are higher for jogging on the steps.
-As such, the city regularly sends police to watch for violators.
+The city regularly sends police to watch for violators.
 When questioned, enforcement officials seem to distinguish between jogging and walking, the rules sound very close to those of International Racewalking, requiring one foot to be on the ground at all times.

 A group of residents was formed to advocate for more recreational usage.
 A study showed the fencing and restrictions were keeping people away, usage down 45%.
 As a response, the city kept the restrictions, but opened up a few additional usage slots in late 2011.

-The restrictions were controversial in 2009 and many groups from outside the area claimed the residents were acting out of “localism” and racism.
-The City officials denied any claims of racism.
-The majority of the visitors were Black and Latino sports teams outside Manhattan Beach.
-The current restrictions do not allow large groups, such as a sports team, to reserve the sand dune.
-The majority white residents successfully created municipal laws to disenfranchise these groups.